Skip to content

 Contact Us

 She is particularly interested in understanding the role of cetaceans in their communities and ecosystems, including their contributions to ecological processes such as food web dynamics and nutrient cycling.
-Michelle participates in an ongoing project in Seychelles with Dr. Jeremy Kiszka, investigating the role of island-associated dolphins around D’Arros Island and Saint Joseph Atoll.
+Dr. Caputo participates in an ongoing project in Seychelles with Dr. Jeremy Kiszka, investigating the role of island-associated dolphins around D’Arros Island and Saint Joseph Atoll.